About the Pub2Pub Charity Fun Run & Festival

 The Pub2Pub / Rotary Club of Brookvale relationship was initiated by Michael Olofinsky who was instrumental in evolving the event to its great standard today.
-For the last few years, organiser Phil Jackson has worked alongside an incredibly enthusiastic team, who make the Pub2Pub so successful.
+For the last few years, organisers Phil Jackson and Robert van Geest have worked alongside an incredibly enthusiastic team, who make the Pub2Pub so successful.

 The aim of the Rotary Club of Brookvale is for 100% of your registration fees to go back to local and other needy charities and service organisations.
 We are blessed with some generous sponsors who cover the necessary overheads involved with such an event.

 Feel like it’s time to give something back to your community and those less fortunate?
 Want to meet like-minded business people?
 Join Rotary of Brookvale.
 We meet for lunch each Thursday, except in the last week of the month when we meet on Wednesdays at 6:30pm.
 While members are encouraged to attend meetings on a regular basis, we do recognise that everyone has commitments other than Rotary and therefore do not insist on attendance at every meeting.
 To find out more about our Club and how you can become involved, please contact us.